input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 a part in validating or finding the catalyst keychain being referenced.

-The `nonce` part contained in the `password` component of the username *MUST* be an integer, and it is the number of seconds since 1970 UTC, when the Catalyst ID URI was generated.
+The `nonce` part contained in the `password` component of the username *MUST* be an integer, and it is the number of seconds since 1970 UTC, when the Catalyst ID was generated.

 Applications which use the `nonce` will define its use, anything that does not use the `nonce` will ignore it.